JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ```

 For each built-in series type, there is a shorthand function for directly
-calling that series type which matches the name of the series type.
+calling that series type which matches its name.
 It handles
 attributes just the same as the `plot` command, and it has a mutating form which
 ends in `!`.
 For example, we can write the last line as: